 Applying the Alberta system nationwide might involve extracting rents at rates that exceed the existing profit margin of some operators.
-However, the trade-off may be a loss of biodiversity and ecosystem services from removing or preventing the return of mature and old-growth forests, which would pose a significant cost to society.
+However, the trade off may be a reduction in biodiversity and ecosystem services loss from removing or preventing the return of mature and old-growth forests that pose a significant cost to society.109 economic rents over time, and that the remaining 30% had gone into labour rather than accruing to the benefit of producers.